rhyang2021/SELFGOAL/README.md

 ```

 ## Act Module
-To prompt the agent to use the selected sub-goals to help its decision making process, add the guidance in system message.
+To prompt the agent to use the selected sub-goals in its decision-making process, incorporate the guidance into the system message.

 ```bash
 Here are some possible subgoals and guidance derived from your primary objective: